input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ## Why Haskell?

-JavaScript has many problems, ranging from the [downstream](https://www.codeproject.com/Articles/182416/A-Collection-of-JavaScript-Gotchas) [effects](https://wtfjs.com/) of early [design decisions](https://dl.acm.org/doi/pdf/10.1145/3386327); that inhibit programmer productivity and are subtle bug generators, to ecosystem [security issues](https://lwn.net/Articles/681410/), to [fundamental issues](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) with asynchronous and concurrent programming.
+JavaScript has many problems ranging from the [downstream](https://www.codeproject.com/Articles/182416/A-Collection-of-JavaScript-Gotchas) [effects](https://wtfjs.com/) of early [design decisions](https://dl.acm.org/doi/pdf/10.1145/3386327) (that inhibit programmer productivity and are subtle bug generators), to ecosystem [security issues](https://lwn.net/Articles/681410/), to [fundamental issues](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) with asynchronous and concurrent programming.

+These issues are problematic for our product domain.
 At IOG, a central engineering requirement is to create a code base that has a high degree of correctness.
 Haskell makes this easy; or to get a little technical, the combination of Strong Static Hindley-Milner based typing allows us to write performant, correct, and maintainable code.
 In addition to this, many of the problems that occur in JavaScript are simple not expressible because of Haskell's type system and concurrency offerings.

 There are, of course, competitors: [PureScript](https://www.purescript.org/) targets Javascript and provides a programmer experience close to Haskell's.
-The benefit of using Haskell instead is code sharing: we can write the frontend of a web app in Haskell that compiles to JavaScript and the backend in Haskell that compiles to machine code.
-In particular, the (de)serialization code (e.g. from/to JSON) is shared and cannot get out of sync between the frontend and the backend.
+The benefit of using Haskell instead is code sharing: we can write the front-end of a web app in Haskell that compiles to JavaScript and the back-end in Haskell that compiles to machine code.
+In particular, the (de)serialization code (e.g. from/to JSON) is shared and cannot get out of sync between the front-end and the back-end.

 ## Why a GHC backend?